Drug & Alcohol Testing

 Developing a random testing program

 Whether you’re an owner-operator or have a fleet of drivers, we can help you navigate federal drug testing requirements.
-Random testing programs can also be established for employers who are not required to meet federal regulations (non-D.O.T.).
-In addition, we help businesses develop drug-free workplace policies.
+Random testing programs can also be established for employers regardless of whether they’re required to meet federal regulations.